 This virtual journal club is intended to provide a way for health care practitioners to see new literature in genetics and to learn about developments in the field.

-a particularly timely article is published.
+Articles on topics in medical genetics will be posted monthly, or more often if a particularly timely article is published.
 To participate, read the article and then add your comments to participate in the online discussion.